kent-map/chirpy/_posts/2020-06-01-david-copperfield-nuckells-place.md

 ---
 title: "2 Nuckell’s Place, Victoria Parade, Broadstairs"
-description: "2 Nuckell’s Place in Broadstairs shaped Dickens’s depiction of Betsey Trotwood’s cottage in David Copperfield and became a magnet for literary pilgrims.
-Renamed Dickens House in the 1890s, it later hosted novelist-dramatist Gladys Waterer, fed festival performance culture, and eventually became a museum that reconstructs Betsey’s parlour from the novel’s details."
+description: "2 Nuckell’s Place in Broadstairs is now better known as the Dickens House Museum.
+Better still, as Betsey Trotwood’s cottage in David Copperfield.
+In the 20th century it was also the home of dramatist and Dickens festival organiser Gladys Waterer."
 author: Professor Carolyn W. de la L. Oulton
 date: 2020-06-01
 categories: [ dickens ]